abarker/strip-hints/README.rst

 colon token up to the line with the closing paren.
 The situation does not occur inside parameter lists because they are always nested inside parentheses.

+The program does not currently handle annotated expressions, only annotated variables.

 How it works
 ------------